Mazda 6 2009-2013: engines, fuel economy, problems, specs, interior photos

 Similar cars: Competitors include Toyota Camry, Nissan Altima, Honda Accord, Chevrolet Malibu, Ford Fusion and Hyundai Sonata.
 The Camry is more reliable and is known for its very comfortable and quiet ride.
 It also offers better highway gas mileage.
 Nissan Altima handles well too and gets better city gas mileage, but it's a bit smaller.
 Honda Accord is an overall excellent car, but it's priced a bit higher.
 Chevrolet Malibu is also better on gas; it handles well and rides comfortably, but the reliability is not better than average.

 What to look for when buying a used Mazda 6: It's a good idea to check the history report to avoid cars that have been previously flooded or damaged.
 Check if all the electrical accessories work.
-Watch out for rust at the bottom of the doors (on the inner side).
+Watch out for rust at the bottom of the doors (on the inner side) and underneath the car. .
 If you can arrange the pre-purchase inspection in the shop, ask to check the vehicle underneath, for rust, oil leaks and other problems.
-In the salt state, there is a risk of expensive rust damage to chassis components.
+In the Rust Belt, there is a risk of expensive rust damage to chassis components.
 Test the controls on the steering, audio system, power locks and the air conditioner.
 See if the driver's seat is comfortable.
 When checking under the hood, see if the battery terminals are not corroded.
 Check the oil level and condition; low oil level may indicate that the engine consumes oil.
 Avoid the car if there is blue smoke from the exhaust.
 During the test drive, see if the car holds the road well and doesn't pull to one side or another.
 See if the transmission shifts smoothly.
 Read more what to look for when buying a used car.